science-behind-honey-header.jpg

 Medical uses of active honey

-In the era of “Super bugs” and bacteria which seem to be outpacing the production of new and effective antibiotics, the efficacy of natural alternatives is being closely examined.
+In the era of “Superbugs” and bacteria which seem to be outpacing the production of new and effective antibiotics, the efficacy of natural alternatives is being closely examined.
 This has also included discovering the medical uses of honey —particularly for wound care.

-Large pharmaceutical companies including UK-based Advancis Medical, are now utilising high grade Manuka honey to impregnate medical dressings for advanced wound care.
+Large pharmaceutical companies, including UK-based Advancis Medical, are now utilising high-grade Manuka honey to impregnate medical dressings for advanced wound care.
 These have shown positive results against aggressive skin infections, specifically Methicillin Resistant Staphylococcus Aureus (MRSA).

 Honey grading

 Active honey grading takes place in accredited laboratories internationally.
 Their chemical composition and activity levels are determined through quantitative assessment of chemical and DNA markers.
-High-performance liquid chromatography (HPLC) is one common laboratory method used to analyse honey in solution.
+High-performance liquid chromatography (HPLC) is one common laboratory method to analyse honey in solution.
 Active honey must meet certain specifications before it can be accredited and sold.

 Created by Andrea van den Berg